ruanbekker/ruanbekker.github.io/source/about-me/index.markdown

 ## Donations

-If you like my content, please feel free to show interest by any of the following:

 Please feel free to show support by, **sharing** my content, **subscribing**, making a **donation** on any of the below platformas or **reach out to me** if you want me to demo and write up on any specific tech topic.

 <center>